This post contains affiliate links for your convenience. View our full disclosure policy here.

-I put all of the letter cards in the pocket chart facing out, while the picture cards are in a pile, facedown.
+I put all of the letter cards in the pocket chart facing out, while the picture cards are in a pile, face down.

 Have a student come to the front and pick a card from the pile.
 They will look at the picture and isolate the beginning sound, matching the picture to the letter in the pocket chart.

+This time, the cards will all go face down in rows.
+Students will take turns picking up two cards and deciding if it is a match or not.
 If it is a match, they get to keep the pair!
 If it is not a match, then they will put the cards back where they found them.

 Once all the cards have been matched, the student with the most cards is the winner!

-Grab Your Copy
+Grab Your FREE Copy